CMSgov/hcgov-design-system/README.md

 ## Building on top of the CMS Design System

-As a child design system to the CMS Design System, we need to know how the CMSDS and its tooling work.
-For more information on how to build off of the CMSDS, extend it, and customize it, check out the [child design system example and its documentation](https://github.com/CMSgov/design-system/tree/master/examples/child-design-system).
+As a child design system, the Healthcare.gov Design System shares the same tooling and organization as the CMSDS.
+For more information on how to extend and customize SASS, JS, and documentation, check out the [child design system example and its documentation](https://github.com/CMSgov/design-system/tree/master/examples/child-design-system).